stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 - The `openondemand` node, i.e. the node which will host the Open Ondemand server/portal must:
   - Have the slurm packages (e.g. `sinfo` etc) installed and be able to contact the Slurm controller (e.g. add this node to the `login` group).
   - Have access to any cluster shared filesystems.
-- Open Ondemand's authentication maps authenticated users (e.g. via OIDC) to local users on the `openondemand` node (see `openondemand_mapping_users`).
-You must therefore ensure that whatever is providing users for the cluster covers the `openondemand` node, e.g. if using `basic_users` role ensure the group for this includes the `openondemand` group.
+- Open Ondemand's authentication maps authenticated users (e.g. via OIDC) to local users on the `openondemand` node.
+  Therefore whatever mechanism provides cluster users (e.g. `basic_users`, `freeipa`, `ldap` via sssd) must cover the `openondemand` node.

 ## Role Variables